WalterAlvar/class-15/admin/README.md

 - `shared-notes`
   - to indicate when something is interesting for everyone to study
   - for PRs to the /shared-notes directory
+- `javascript`
+  - for issues & PRs to the /javascript folder
+- `snippets`
+  - for issues & PRs to the /snippets folder

 Students will also use the `question` issue, but that comes standard in GitHub repos